lnferris/ocean_data_tools/README.md

 ![ex](https://user-images.githubusercontent.com/24570061/49701723-cc503780-fbbd-11e8-9b34-8e0a64104cca.png)

 ### SSbathymetry.m (Matlab function)
-This is a standalone function; use it to add bathymetry to other 2D (lat/lon) or 3D (lat/lon/depth) data plots.
-Download Smith & Sandwell "Global Topography V18.1" (https://topex.ucsd.edu/marine_topo/).
-Make sure **extract1m_modified.m** is in the path.
+Standalone function; use it to add bathymetry to other 2D (lat/lon) or 3D (lat/lon/depth) data plots.
+Download Smith & Sandwell "Global Topography V18.1" (https://topex.ucsd.edu/marine_topo/). **extract1m_modified.m** must be in the path.
 There is an example of how to use this function in ArgoTools.m

 ![bath](https://user-images.githubusercontent.com/24570061/50197983-a4787680-0317-11e9-9b55-5469c914b592.png)